-As with any transition to a new provider, performance could temporarily be affected.
+While mobilisation of the new provider (CGL) is progressing well, as with any transition to a new provider, performance could temporarily be affected.
 There is a 'probable' likelihood that performance will not improve in the six months after the start of the new contract in April 2018 (there is a six month time lag in performance data).
-The procurement process tested the new provider's plans to achieve a step change in performance, and there will be a clear focus on outcomes in the performance management of the new contract.
+It has been agreed by committee that we will not report performance for 12 months of mobilisation of the new service.
+So this will be the last report to committee on this vital sign for a year.
+We will continue to monitor performance through contract management.

-Teenage pregnancy - Rate of conceptions per 1,000 females aged 15-17 (Q1 Jun 16 is Red 22.4 against a target of 18.4 - Q4 Mar 16 was 21.3)
+Teenage pregnancy - Rate of conceptions per 1,000 females aged 15-17 (Red 21.6 against a target of 18 (Q2 Sep 16 data) - Q1 Jun 16 was 22.4)

 These are small numbers so we expect to see larger changes in the rate from year to year as there are fewer events allowing random chance to have a larger impact on the number.
 The rate has not changed in meaningful terms - there is very little difference in outcomes between a rate of 21 vs 19.
 No rising trend has yet been established (this is a one off measurement).
-Overall the message is one of significant improvement from historic highs:
+Overall the message is one of significant improvement from historic highs.

-• Smoking status at time of delivery - % of women who smoke at time of delivery (Q1 Jun 17 is Red 13.3% against a target of 11.9% - Q4 Mar 17 was 12.7%)
+Smoking status at time of delivery - % of women who smoke at time of delivery (Red 13.6% against a target of 11% (Q2 Sep 17 data) - Q1 Jun 17 was 13.3% against a target of 11.9%)